V/H/S (franchise): V/H/S/99 (2022)

 In September 2021, producers announced that work has begun on the story for the next installment, while stating that whether it is green-lit depends on the success of V/H/S/94.
 In April 2022, Freddy Rodriguez stated on his social media profiles that he would be starring in a Shudder Exclusive Film tentatively titled "V/H/S/85".
 Rodriguez later deleted his post.

 By July 2022, a sequel was confirmed officially titled V/H/S/99.
 The overarching plot will reportedly center around the final days of analog and the introduction of DVD media, and the paranoia surrounding Y2K.
 The anthology film will feature segments directed individually by Johannes Roberts, Vanessa & Joseph Winter, Maggie Levin, Tyler MacIntyre, and Steven "Flying Lotus" Ellison.
 Josh Goldbloom, Brad Miska, David Bruckner, Chad Villella, Matt Bettinelli-Olpin, Tyler Gillett, and James Harris will serve as producers.
 The project was developed as a joint-venture production between Bloody Disgusting, Cinepocalypse Productions, Radio Silence Productions, Studio71, and Shudder Original Films.
 The film was released exclusively on Shudder via streaming.

 V/H/S/99 premiered at the 2022 Toronto International Film Festival on September 16, 2022, and was released on October 20, 2022.

 V/H/S/85 (2023)

-In April 2022, Freddy Rodriguez announced through his social media pages that he will star in an upcoming movie titled V/H/S/85.
+In April 2022, Freddy Rodriguez announced through his social media pages that he will star in an upcoming film titled V/H/S/85.
 By October of the same year at the New York Comic Con, the project was officially announced to be in production.
 Taking place during 1985, the segments will be directed by David Bruckner, Scott Derrickson, Gigi Saul Guerrero, Natasha Kermani, and Mike P. Nelson, respectively; while Josh Goldbloom, Brad Miska, David Bruckner, Chad Villella, Matt Bettinelli-Olpin, Tyler Gillett, and James Harris will serve as producers.
 The project will be a joint-venture production between Bloody Disgusting Films, Radio Silence Productions, Studio71, Cinepocalypse, and Shudder Original Films.

 V/H/S/85 had its world premiere at Fantastic Fest on September 22, 2023, and was released on October 6, 2023, via streaming exclusively on Shudder.